FEB-csapat/WarOfFoxesAndRabbits/README.md

 # War of foxes and rabbits

-### Game of life-ish simulation game of the Lotka-Volterra predator-prey model.
+### Game of life-ish simulation game of the Lotka-Volterra predator-prey model, written in the Monogame framework.

 ## Third party sources used:
 - [FastNoiseLite](https://github.com/Auburn/FastNoiseLite)